⊕ E P I S T L E of J A M E S ⊕

 Chapter Four begins: “What is causing all the quarrels and fights among you?
 Isn’t it your desires battling inside you?”

 The kingdom within is much like a church.
 You live in that kingdom, and you go to that church.
-The constant arguing and justifications perhaps expose the fundamental error of not attending to the kingdom, but not one wit of looking at Self and then to seek, ask, or knock.
-The element of prayer is powerful, for no matter what you know or how much the spirit has witnessed for you, witnessing and knowledge are not the same as direct communion with God.
+The constant arguing and justifications perhaps expose the fundamental error of not attending to the kingdom, and not one wit of looking at Self and then to seek, ask, or knock.
+The element of prayer is powerful, for no matter what you know or how much the spirit has witnessed for you, seeing and knowledge are not the same as direct communion with God.

 Verses 19 and 20 close the Epistle of James: “My brothers, if one of you wanders from the truth, and someone causes him to return, you should know that whoever turns a sinner from his wandering path will save him from death and cover many sins.”